-This is luscious fruit mostly available in this fall season.
+This is a luscious fruit mostly available in this fall season.
 It looks similar to tomatoes with a bright orange color.
-This color and the skin perfectly matches the pumpkin, which is also another fall vegetable.
+This color and the skin perfectly match the pumpkin, which is also another fall vegetable.

 It looks like tomatoes but has got thicker skin.
-Which you need to peel it before using them.
-Though you can eat them as a whole, I would strongly recommend to peel off the skin when making the persimmon smoothie.
+You need to peel it before using them.
+Though you can eat them as a whole, I would strongly recommend peeling off the skin when making the persimmon smoothie.

 The health benefits of Persimmon

-As per healthline.com persimmons have a long list of health benefits.
+As per Healthline, persimmons have a long list of health benefits.
 It is a good source of thiamin, riboflavin, folate, magnesium, phosphorus, and antioxidants.
-The top highlighting factor says this is a low-calorie fruit loaded with fibers, which is an excellent advantage for the people on weight loss goals.
+The top highlighting factor says this is a low-calorie fruit loaded with fibers, which is an excellent advantage for people on weight loss goals.

 Most importantly, persimmon is easily customizable.
-You can snack them as raw, or include in your cooking or baking.
+You can snack them as raw, or include them in your cooking or baking.
 You can use this parmesan fruit in any form.
-You do not need to wait for the fruit to get ripe, and it tastes great even if firm to touch.
+You do not need to wait for the fruit to get ripe; it tastes great, even if it is firm to the touch.

-If you do not want to eat them as raw, or feeling lazy like me to eat.
-You can make this Persimmon smoothie, which turned out to a nourishing, easy to make breakfast for me.
+If you do not want to eat them raw or feel lazy like me, eat them.
+You can make this Persimmon smoothie, a nourishing, easy-to-make breakfast for me.